hytechcamps/data-viz/FollowAlong.md

 1. For the Label, choose "Private"
 1. Check the "Aggregate" box
 1. Remove any Value that was added
+1. Make sure to toggle "Use row 1 as headers"

 At the end, it should look something like this: